Haumanu

 The Haumanu Journey

-The Haumanu pre-sessions take us on a haerenga around Tāmaki Makaurau, connecting with te taiao and one another so we arrive at the wānanga in Point Chevalier grounded and ready.
+The Haumanu pre-sessions are a shared haerenga - connecting with te taiao and one another so we arrive at the wānanga grounded, connected and ready.

 Part 1: